 What Does Net 10 Mean on an Invoice?

 On an invoice, net 10 means that full payment is due 10 days after the invoice date, at the very latest.
 Net 10 is a credit term, meaning services and products are sold in advance, and the client pays later.

 A small business may use shorter payment terms, like net 10, with new customers or customers that tend to pay late.
 Once the customer starts paying on time, the business may extend longer payment terms like net 30 or net 60.

 What Does Net 15 Mean on an Invoice?

 Net 15 is part of a company’s payment terms.
-Instead of asking a client to pay immediately after a product has been delivered or service performed, the vendor gives the client time to pay the invoice.
+Instead of asking a client for immediate payment after a product has been delivered or service performed, the customer pays the invoice within the time set by the company.
 In the case of net 15, the client has 15 days to pay the invoice.

 Net 10, 30, and 60 are the most common payment terms.
 Net 15 is relatively short.
 A small business may use these terms for new clients or existing clients who haven’t paid their invoices on time in the past.

 How do you qualify for net 30?

 Ask your supplier or vendor to speak to their credit department and ask to establish an account.
 You may be required to fill out a credit application.
 This is often the first step in qualifying for net 30 terms.

 "Michelle Alexander is a CPA and implementation consultant for Artificial Intelligence-powered financial risk discovery technology.
 She has worked in external audit compliance and various finance roles in Government and Big 4 environments.
 In her spare time you’ll find her traveling the world, shopping for antique jewelry, and painting watercolour floral arrangements.
 Catch up with her on linkedin: www.linkedin.com/in/michelletongalexander"